datakaveri/iudx-adaptor-framework/docs/parse_spec.md

 &nbsp;

 - **keyPath**(String): Path to the **primary key** of the message.
+Primary key should be a string.
 This is an essential component of the stream processing pipeline and is used for deduplication, keyed process functions, etc. If the `{ "messageContainer": "array" } ` then treat each object in the array as the root json and define the key json path here.

 &nbsp;